-Why is it essential to use an order management software?
-Some people mistakenly think that the moment an online store visitor clicks “Buy now” button and confirms the order, their goal is achieved - the visitor turns into a buyer and the money gets into merchant’s pocket.
+Why is it essential to use order management software?
+Some people mistakenly think that the moment an online store visitor clicks “Buy now” button and confirms the order, their goal is achieved - the visitor turns into a buyer and the money gets into the merchant’s pocket.
 In fact, it is where the most crucial process, order fulfillment, starts.
 Managing to do it quickly and professionally will likely mean winning a loyal customer.
 However, it is easier said than done.

 Merchants need to timely get notified about a new order, check the warehouse for items availability, and work out to ensure fast delivery.
 Things get even more complicated as the number of orders grows, especially if they come from different sales channels.

 This is when order management software comes into the spotlight as the solution to all the above problems.
 Such services have become virtually indispensable elements of most online stores, especially those with big sales volume.

 Due to the high demand, the number of order management software grows continuously, and so does the number of features they offer.
 However, adding new features for the sake of outrunning competitors in their quantity isn’t the best strategy for gaining clients.
 On the contrary, merchants search for tools that fully satisfy their needs without bells and whistles.
 It is quite understandable - first, in a vast majority of cases, they don’t have the time or desire to delve into sophisticated but seldom needed functionality.
 Secondly, they aren’t willing to pay for the extra features that might never be used at all.